 Infrastructure Siting and Permitting.
 Due largely to environmental and property value concerns, acquiring permits for overhead transmission lines has become an increasingly difficult process that can take over a decade to conclude without a guarantee of success.
-Conventional underground copper and aluminum transmission cables can be applied in some applications, but technical and environmental considerations limit widespread use.
+Conventional underground transmission cables that utilize copper or aluminum wires can be applied in some applications, but technical and environmental considerations limit widespread use.
 Co-axial HTS underground cables alleviate these concerns.
 With such HTS cables, fewer cables are needed to transmit the same amount of power, they have very low impedance, soil heating concerns are eliminated, and no stray electromagnetic fields (EMF) are produced.